 Ec 101.
 Selected Topics in Economics.
 Units to be determined by arrangement with the instructor; offered by announcement.
 Topics to be determined by instructor.
 Instructors: Staff, visiting lecturers.

 Ec 105.
-Industrial Organization.
+Firms, Competition, and Industrial Organization.
 9 units (3-0-6); first term.
 Prerequisites: Ec 11 or equivalent.
 A study of how technology affects issues of market structure and how market structure affects observable economic outcomes, such as prices, profits, advertising, and research and development expenditures.
 Emphasis will be on how the analytic tools developed in the course can be used to examine particular industries—especially those related to internet commerce—in detail.
 Each student is expected to write one substantial paper.
 Instructor: Shum.

 Ec/Psy 109.
 Frontiers in Behavioral Economics.
 9 units (3-0-6), first term.
 Prerequisites: Ec 11.
 Behavioral economics studies agents who are biologically limited in computational ability, willpower and pure self-interest.
 An important focus is how those limits interact with economic institutions and firm behavior.
 This reading-driven course will cover new papers that are interesting and draw attention to a topic of importance to economics.
 Readings will cover lab and field experiments, axiomatic models of behavioral phenomena, and welfare.
 Each weekly discussion will begin with a 10-minute overview, then an inspection of the paper's scientific machinery, judge whether its conclusions are justified, and speculate about the scope of its generalizability.
 It should help students as referees and as writers.
 Assignments are two 1000-word summary-critiques.
 Instructor: Camerer.